elastic/opentelemetry/docs/kubernetes/operator/README.md

 For detailed instructions and examples on how to instrument applications in Kubernetes using the OpenTelemetry Operator, refer to [Instrumenting applications](/docs/kubernetes/operator/instrumenting-applications.md).

-For troubleshooing details and verification steps, refer to [Troubleshooting auto-instrumentation](/docs/kubernetes/operator/troubleshoot-auto-instrumentation.md).
+For troubleshooting details and verification steps, refer to [Troubleshooting auto-instrumentation](/docs/kubernetes/operator/troubleshoot-auto-instrumentation.md).

 <!-- Do not change this anchor name as it's used by Kibana OTel+k8s Onboarding UX -->
 <a name="cert-manager"></a>